Logo KuWohl

 Project venues

-Some workshops will take place at the AWO-Begegnungszentrum premises, while others may be held in different city facilities such as libraries, community centres or family centres.
+Some workshops will take place at the Stadtteilzentrum (STZ) Adalbertstrasse premises, while others may be held in different city facilities such as libraries, community centres or family centres.
 For information on sessions at other venues, please contact the project manager Alice Marchetto.

 The Team